TobikoData/sqlmesh/docs/guides/table_migration.md

     table_time_column BETWEEN @start_ds and @end_ds;
 ```

-The model remains forward only in the updated version - it is critical that the model stays forward only so the table is not rebuilt when `sqlmesh plan` is run.
+It is critical that the model stays forward only so the table is not rebuilt when `sqlmesh plan` is run and new data is backfilled.